 Handover Complete indication is sent per each PDU Session to the corresponding SMF to indicate the success of the N2 Handover.

+If in step 6b of clause 4.9.1.3.3 the source AMF has provided information for secondary RAT usage reporting the T-AMF propagates this information to the SMF.